NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

     Unbound is not persistent at this point, and will not start up when your system does (and possibly "breaking" your internet).
-This is fixed by restarting your Unbound upon reboot.
+This is fixed by starting your Unbound upon reboot.

 Package manager
 ^^^^^^^^^^^^^^^